 - Cafe and toilets at the Stronachlachar pier

 Check out my travel guide, that facilitates the planning of your Scotland road trip:

 - 15 maps to easily plan your itinerary

 - 170+ selected locations so you don't miss the most beautiful places

 - GPS + info to make the most of your time

 - 170+ original photos to get inspired

-But before loch Ard Scotland, you can already spot bodys of Water.
+But before Loch Ard Scotland, you can already spot bodies of water.
 My map does not indicate them.
-Google maps indicate part of them as 'The Narrows'.
+Google maps indicates part of them as 'The Narrows'.

 Loch Ard Scotland is 4km (2.5mi) long and 2km (1.25mi) wide.

 If you are looking for accommodation in Loch Ard, 2 villages lie on its shore: Milton and Kinlochard.